biotob81/nextcloud/README.md

 - pdlib
 - bzip

-This image will permit Nextcloud Memories to handle videos and install facial recognition plugins.
+This image allows Nextcloud Memories to handle video files and to install facial recognition plugins.
+This image also allows native Tensorflow with the Recognize App.